slamander/website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = " "
+  title = "R tutorial:"
-  content = "Mappling Ecological Flow in R" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Mapping Ecological Flow in R" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).